 Lastly, ask your colleagues if they’ve experienced any Microsoft Teams issues in the last few hours.
 Your organization as a whole may be affected.

 Assuming that Teams works for mostly everyone except you, keep reading to get it fixed.

 If you aren’t receiving the latest messages from your colleagues, or your feed appears to be frozen in time, we would recommend restarting the application.

-To restart Teams on Windows 10, look for the Teams icon (a small purple icon of two people) in the taskbar in the lower-right of your screen — you may need to click a little arrow to expand the taskbar.
+To restart Teams on Windows 10, look for the Teams icon (a small purple and white icon of two people and a T) in the taskbar in the lower-right of your screen — you may need to click a little arrow to expand the taskbar.
 Once the icon is located, right-click it and select Quit.
 On MacOS, right-click the Teams icon in your Dock, then choose Quit.
 Now, reopen the application to see if your problem has been solved.

-If you’re having problems with your webcam or microphone, begin by ensuring that your hardware is plugged incorrectly.
+If you’re having Microsoft Teams issues with your webcam or microphone, begin by ensuring that your hardware is plugged in correctly.
 Next, ensure that during a meeting, your microphone and webcam are enabled — you will see toggle switches for these options when you join a new call.

-To alter Teams’ permissions on MacOS, click the Apple menu icon in the upper-left corner of the screen, then choose System Preferences.
-From here, select Security and Privacy, then Camera — you may need to click the lock icon to make changes here.
-Ensure that Teams or the web browser you are using to access Teams is enabled.
+To alter Teams’ permissions on MacOS, click the Apple icon in the upper-left corner of the screen, then choose System preferences.
+From here, select Security & privacy, then Camera — you may need to click the Lock icon to make changes here.
+Ensure that Teams or the web browser you are using to access Teams is enabled on the right.